 To apply conditional formatting to your KPI, follow these steps:

-Select the Edit chart icon to the right of your KPI.
+Select the chart configuration icon to the right of your KPI.

 Select the measure tile under the Visualized section, for example, “Total Sales”.

-Under the Conditional formatting drop-down, select +Add rule.
+Under the Conditional formatting dropdown menu, select + Add rule.

 Define the values of your range and set the formatting options.
 In the following example, the KPI text turns red and bold when its value satisfies the condition, “between 180,000 and 200,000.”